There's a quaint little fishing village in southwest Florida with a cool vibe and a whole lotta color goin' on.

 Residents literally took a paint brush and palette, and reenergized their town with bright, tropical colors, and today enjoy the well-deserved reputation as a funky artist community that still fishes, a lot.
 Though still laid-back, I dare you to drive straight through without being tempted to get out of your car and see what's around.

-Mat-la-SHAY or MAT-la-shay.
-However you say it, it sort of rolls off the tongue with as much twang as you're willing to give it.
+It rolls off the tongue with as much twang as you're willing to give.

 The small spit of island off the coast of Fort Myers, between north Cape Coral and Pine Island is a great little town to chill out for the day in an atmosphere that's uniquely its own.
 Think 'Florida Fish Camp meets Andy Warhol' and you start to get the idea.
 Matlacha stands out among the many quaint seaside towns in southwest Florida as the free spirit in the family.